Quantum vs. semiclassical description of in-QGP quarkonia in the quantum Brownian regime: Quarkonium observables

 Further insight in this small $r$ region is obtained by looking at the root-mean-square momentum as a function of position, i.e $\sqrt{\langle p^2\rangle_r}$. which quantifies the agreement reached in momentum space at small $c\bar{c}$ distance.
 This is plotted in Fig.~\ref{fig:sqrt-p-squared-as-f(r)} for the same times and $T$ values as in Fig.~\ref{rho(r)-comparaison-0.3GeV}.
-This comparison allows us to confirm the presence, for $T=0.4$ GeV (and beyond), of a systematic $\langle p^2\rangle$ excess of the quantum result at finite $r$ ($r \gtrsim 0.2-0.3\,{\rm fm}$), consistent the excess already seen in the comparison between $r$-integrated $\langle p^2\rangle$ displayed on Fig.~\ref{fig:sqrt-p-squared}.
+This comparison allows us to confirm the presence, for $T=0.4$ GeV (and beyond), of a systematic $\langle p^2\rangle$ excess of the quantum result at finite $r$ ($r \gtrsim 0.2-0.3\,{\rm fm}$), consistent with the excess already seen in the comparison between $r$-integrated $\langle p^2\rangle$ displayed on Fig.~\ref{fig:sqrt-p-squared}.

-One observes also a clear but yet moderate deviation in the values of $\sqrt{\langle p^2\rangle}$ between the QM and SC calculations at short distance, which does not has the same (spurious) origin as the one at finite $r$ and would presumably be corrected by taking into account corrections in the Wigner-Moyal expansion of $\mathcal{L}_1$ in the SC calculation.
+One observes also a clear but yet moderate deviation in the values of $\sqrt{\langle p^2\rangle}$ between the QM and SC calculations at short distance, which does not has the same (spurious) origin as the one at finite $r$.\footnote{A finer analysis reveals that a similar increase of $\sqrt{\langle p^2\rangle}$ at small $r$ is found in the Wigner transform of eigenstates for the real potential and hence in the asymptotic distribution which is dominated by these states.
+The raise of this structure at small-$r$ with time is therefore a direct consequence of the thermalization in the QM description, while no such structure is found in the SC case, as $\langle p^2\rangle_r$ is independent of $r$.} Such deviation between the QM and the SC descriptions would presumably be corrected by taking into account corrections in the Wigner-Moyal expansion of $\mathcal{L}_1$ in the SC calculation.
 As already identified in Fig.~\ref{fig:errorL1loc-new}, these corrections are indeed mostly located at small $r$.